 What parents can do

-To protect youth athletes against eating disorders, you can also:
+To protect young athletes against eating disorders, you can also:

-Discourage frequent weigh-ins, and stress health and fitness over a particular number on the scale.
+Discourage frequent weigh-ins, and stress health and fitness over a certain number on the scale.

-Seek help from a mental health professional immediately if your child shows warning signs of an eating disorder or an obsession with being thin.
+Seek help from a mental health professional right away if your child shows warning signs of an eating disorder or an obsession with being thin.